 Eazy’s Counter Writing, written by Staff Writer, Q Moody | Hitman Holla’s Storytelling, written by Staff Writer, France

 Chrome 23’s heavy-weight Mega-match between Hitman Holla vs Eazy The Block Captain is a few days away.
-This is one of the biggest battles thus far for the year 2023, and everyone may think this is a battle between the greatest performer in battle rap vs The Talk being different, but it’s much deeper.
+This is one of the biggest battles thus far for the year 2023, and everyone may think this is a battle between the greatest performer in battle rap vs The Talk being different, but it’s much more profound.

 This is a chess match between two calculated and strategic battlers.
-Both emcees study the game tapes, are disciplined in their craft, and think 5 steps ahead of the curve.
+Both emcees study the game tapes, are disciplined in their craft, and think five steps ahead of the curve.
 “Plan for what is difficult while it is easy, and do what is great while it is small.”- Art of War

 Hitman Holla Angles Just As Good As He Performs

-A good story can create and drive behavioral changes, Hitman Holla is widely identified as a performer, but more brilliantly, he deserves to be recognized as a high-level angler.
+A good story can create and drive behavioral changes.
+Hitman Holla is widely identified as a performer, but more brilliantly, he deserves to be recognized as a high-level angler.
 He often attacks all his opponents with a direct and personal approach, detailing aspects of the relationship or stories he shares with his opponent.
 Hitman distinctly presents a canvas of a moment he has shared with his opponent, and by the end of painting this picture, his goal is to get the audience to have a different perception of them.

-You can go as far back as his battle against Arsonal to see an example of Hitman painting a story that is filled with humor, suspense, and a surgical breakdown of Arsonal not standing on his own words.
+You can go as far back as his battle against Arsonal to see an example of Hitman painting a story filled with humor, suspense, and a surgical breakdown of Arsonal not standing on his own words.

 There is a ton of nuance to the details of Hitman’s Holla ability to angle within his storytelling.
 Let’s break down how Hitman uses the elements of storytelling to execute effective angles.